-The expected graduation date of a student is calculated as four semesters (not including summer) from matriculation for Full-time M.B.A. students and three years from matriculation for Langone Program students.
-Students who expect to graduate either earlier or later should make the change in their records using the Stern Web Information System (http://ais.stern.nyu.edu), under Update Bio Information.
+The expected graduation date of a student is calculated as four semesters (not including summer) from matriculation for Full-time and Focused M.B.A. students and three years from matriculation for Langone Program students.
+Students who expect to graduate either earlier or later should make the change in their records using Albert SIS.